Information & Downloads

 Devon Bird Watching Preservation Society

-In 1993 the Barn Owl Trust carried out the first ever survey of Barn Owls in Devon in partnership with the Devon Bird-Watching and Preservation Society (DBWPS) in 2003 we repeated the survey.
-The DBWPS website may still be under construction.
+In 1993 the Barn Owl Trust carried out the first ever survey of Barn Owls in Devon in partnership with the Devon Bird-Watching and Preservation Society (DBWPS) in 2003 and 2013 we repeated the survey.

 In 1994 we carried out the first ever survey of Barn Owls in Cornwall in partnership with the Cornwall Bird-Watching and Preservation Society (CBWPS).
 If you're into bird-watching take a look at their website.